-Make sure all code for your site and stores is in the Magento Commerce Git branch.
+Make sure all code for your site and stores is in the active Magento Commerce Git branch.
 If you point to or include hooks to code in other branches, especially a private branch, the build and deploy process will have issues.
 For example, add any new themes into the Git branch of code.
 If you include it from a private repo, the theme won’t build with the Magento code.

 Track the process